Veterans Educational Benefits

 Veterans having a service connected disability that entitles them to veteran compensation can receive tuition and fees paid to the college under this program.
 The Department of Veterans Affairs in Newark, NJ must submit VA Form 28-1905-Authorization and Certification of Entrance and Reentrance Into Rehabilitation and Certification of Status Form to the admissions office.
-This form allows Union County College to bill the VA for tuition and fees at the time of registration.
+This form allows Union College to bill the VA for tuition and fees at the time of registration.

 Chapter 32-Veterans Educational Assistance Program(VEAP)

 This program provides financial assistance for members of the armed forces who initially entered the armed services after December 31, 1976.

 Veterans who have served at least 90 days in active duty service since September 10, 2001.
 Students must fill out VA Form 22-1990-Application for Education Benefits at https://vabenefits.vba.va.gov/vonapp/main.asp.
 Copy of DD-214(Member Copy 4) must be submitted to the admissions office.
 Submission of Form 22-1990 or certificate of eligibility(approval) from the VA is required for Union College to bill the VA for tuition and fees.
 At the time of registration.
 The BAH for Union College effective January 2011 is 1,992.00 a month.
 The percentage of eligibility for the Chapter 33 benefit as defined by the VA will determine the exact BAH benefit for each veteran.